 The rise of this pandemic has changed the way we view work and how we work, arguably for the better.
-For businesses there is the realization that work still gets done if employees aren’t crammed into the office of a high rise building, productivity is still optimal and if anything attendance has improved.
-For the individual worker there is more time for sleep even if it’s only 30minutes, because now, they don’t have to commute, they see there families more, there is the ability for more work-life balance and therefore overall more job satisfaction.
+For businesses there is the realization that work still gets done if employees aren’t crammed into the office of a high-rise building, productivity is still optimal and if anything attendance has improved.
+For the individual worker, there is more time for sleep even if it’s only 30minutes because now, they don’t have to commute, they see their families more, there is the ability for more work-life balance and therefore overall more job satisfaction.
 Ultimately, what many of us have now that we were lacking before is balance.
 Work in our society tends to trump everything; kids, partners, friends and religious commitments but what adapting to this new normal has shown is that that doesn’t have to be the case at all.
-It has shown us there ARE other ways of working without feeling like a participant in the never ending rat-race of life.
+It has shown us there ARE other ways of working without feeling like a participant in the never-ending rat-race of life.

-If business are looking to restructure where and how their employees work, with the added option of not necessarily being at home, co-working spaces provide a practical option for them without any long term commitments.
+If businesses are looking to restructure where and how their employees work, with the added option of not necessarily being at home, co-working spaces provide a practical option for them without any long-term commitments.
 It gives employees a space to work away from home should they choose to with all of the capabilities and functions that a traditional office has.

 We still have a ways to go before things go back to any level of normal, but with growing talks of the economy reopening we a geared at ready to service the influx of members ready to return to work and adapt to their new normal.
 The last recession saw the development of some of the most prominent businesses today such as What’s App and Uber.
 At BriteSpace we look forward to providing services and workspace needed for the next startup to launch the next big thing!